By: Robert Shmerling, M.D.

 There are reliable tests to diagnose celiac disease.
 These include blood tests that detect certain antibodies, genetic tests and intestinal biopsies.
 The results can help you understand which, if any foods, you should avoid.
 You may learn that you can eat anything you like.
 Or, you may learn that it's lactose (the sugar in milk), not gluten, that's causing you trouble.
 Or, you may turn out to have another common condition that's unrelated to gluten, such as Crohn's disease, an ulcer or irritable bowel disease.

 We are undoubtedly in a time of heightened gluten awareness.
 Is that a good thing?
 It is if you have celiac disease.
-I think it's a major step forward that people who truly need to avoid gluten can do so more easily than in the past.
+I think it's a major step forward that people who truly need to avoid gluten can do so more easily than in the past as more gluten-free foods are now available and labels are more clearly identifying foods with or without gluten.
 But the "dangers" of gluten have probably been overstated — and oversold.
 Don't be swayed by an elite athlete or movie star to restrict your diet when there's no medical reason to do so.
-It's up to you and your doctor to take care of your health.
+It's up to you and your doctor – not a celebrity or a book author - to take care of your health.